noahverner1995/Web-Scrapper-BSC/README.md

 # Web-Scrapper-BSC
-Here's a simple Python program that takes the current first top 100 wallets by BNB balance and filters them depending on their Txn Count value, for then exporting them as a dataframe in a csv file.
+Here's a simple Python program that takes the current first Top 100 Wallets by BNB balance and filters them depending on their Txn Count value, for then exporting them as a dataframe in a csv file.